Yelp/paasta/docs/source/yelpsoa_configs.rst

     Must be an integer.
     This only makes a difference when some Pods in the same load balancer have different weights than others, such as when you have two or more instances with the same ``registration`` but different ``weight``.

-  * ``lifecycle``: A dictionary of additional options that adjust the termination phase of the `Pod lifecycle <https://kubernetes.io/docs/concepts/workloads/Pods/Pod-lifecycle/#Pod-termination>`_:
+  * ``lifecycle``: A dictionary of additional options that adjust the termination phase of the `pod lifecycle <https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-termination>`_:
     This currently supports two sub-keys:

     * ``pre_stop_command``: The command to run in your container before stopping.
 This could handle gracefully stopping or checkpointing your worker, for example.